Matzo on glass plate which reads Bondage and Freedom

 Thank you for sharing!

-Are you looking for vegan Passover recipe ideas?
+Looking for vegan Passover recipe ideas?
 Check out these 36 delicious main dishes, appetizers, side dishes, and desserts.
-Passover is a special holiday for Jewish people and begins the evening of April 5th in 2023.
+Passover, or Pesach, is a special holiday for Jewish people and begins the evening of Saturday, April 12th in 2025.

 Passover is a great time to enjoy many healthy and fresh foods.
-However, some commonly eaten foods are not eaten during Passover, including leavened bread, pasta, muffins, and cake.
+However, some commonly eaten foods are not eaten during Passover, including leavened bread, pasta, muffins, and cakes.

 Planning for Passover Meals

 Once you have found recipes you can get organized with a shopping list and buy the food you’ll need.
-Consider what you would like for the seders (services and meals usually held the first two nights of Passover), as well as foods for breakfasts, lunches, dinners, and snacks for all 8 days of the holiday.
+Consider what you would like for the seders (services and meals usually held the first two nights of Passover), as well as foods for breakfasts, main courses for lunches and dinners, desserts, and snacks for all 8 days of the holiday.

 If you are following a plant-based diet, that can be a challenge every day.
 Keeping Passover can make things a little trickier.
-But here are some recipe ideas to help you figure out what to make.
+But here are some recipe ideas to help you plan what to make.

 Which Foods are Kosher for Passover?